-In the town of Brea, you can see more than 100 homes with lighted displays in the Eagle Hills neighborhood around E. Lambert Road and Sunflower St. Set your GPS to 3010 Stearns Street to get close to that intersection, and from there, you can easily figure out where to go next.
+In the town of Brea, you can see more than a hundred homes with lighted displays in the Eagle Hills neighborhood around East Lambert Road and Sunflower Street.
+Set your GPS to 3010 Stearns Street to get close to that intersection.
+From there, you can quickly figure out where to go next.

 Drive Through Nativity Scenes

-Afternoon tea is a fun way to celebrate the holidays, and Orange County has a few fun places to enjoy it.
+Afternoon tea is a fun way to celebrate the holidays, and Orange County has a couple of fun places to enjoy it.

-The Ritz-Carlton in Laguna Niguel celebrates the season with a Holiday Tea in November and December.
+The Ritz-Carlton in Laguna Niguel celebrates the season with a Holiday Tea in their Raya restaurant in November and December.
 You can get details on their website.

 The Disneyland Hotel also serves a holiday afternoon tea in Steakhouse 55.
 You can enjoy a pot of hot tea while you munch on scones, tea sandwiches, and petite sweets.
-Details are on their website and reservations are recommended.Continue to 9 of 10 below.
+Reservations are recommended, and you'll find all the details are on their website.

 The popular summer Sawdust Festival in Laguna Beach makes an encore every holiday season.
-On weekends in November and December, the Sawdust Art Festival Winter Fantasy showcases more than 100 artists who create, display and sell original creations.
+On weekends in November and December, the Sawdust Art Festival Winter Fantasy showcases more than 100 artists who create, display, and sell their original creations.